Enslaved Communities & Resistance

 This collection is designed to demonstrate the following historical understanding:

-Through religion, music, daily resistance, and especially the family, slaves sought a measure of independence and dignity.
+Through religion, music, daily resistance, and especially the family, enslaved women, men, and children sought a measure of independence and dignity.